orioli/sound-transparency-Koh-Block-test/README.md

 # Sound transparency Koh block-test

-Experimental data Koh block test used to compare cognitive performance for sound transparency ON/OFF
+Experimental data Koh block test used to compare cognitive performance for sound transparency ON/OFF within a FFD Terra-Suit

 Files: